CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Manage-NetQ-Agents.md

     [json]
 ```

-You can view the status for a given switch, host or NetQ Appliance or Virtual Machine.
+You can view the status for a given switch, host or NetQ appliance or virtual machine.
 You can also filter by the status and view the status at a time in the past.

 To view the current status of all NetQ Agents, run: